Facts & Figures

-Fewer than 50% of all applicants to medical/dental school are accepted, nationwide, each year.
-In 2011 the national averages were: 44.02% (Allopathic), 35.61% (Osteopathic), and 41% (Dental).
+Fewer than 50% of all applicants to medical/dental school matriculate, nationwide, each year.
+In 2016 the national averages were: 42% (Allopathic/MD), 31.8% (Osteopathic/DO), and 50.4% (Dental).
 It is a highly competitive process and one that is as much about timing, understanding what medical schools seek in their candidates and prospective physicians and persistence, as it is about academic credentials.
-Our number was significantly higher than the national average - 66.78% for 2011 matriculation.
+Our number was significantly higher than the national average - 65% for 2014 medical school matriculation.
 That number might be higher if we only worked with students who we think have the best chance at getting admitted as some schools do.
 However, we decided a long time ago that our mission is to serve all of our students, give them support and good advice and encourage them to make a good decision about the application process and the timing of their application.
-Of the competitive candidates in 2011, 88.79% of UMD applicants gained admission.
+Of the competitive candidates in 2014, 84 % of UMD applicants gained admission to medical schools.
 This is a number we are very proud of and one that really represents the hard work and excellence of our Maryland students.